osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 When renaming a model element from the AADL text editor, one should use the *Rename Element* menu option.
 Manually renaming model elements will result in broken linkages between AADL diagrams and the AADL model.

 ### Refining
-Appropriate elements can be refined by right-clicking on them and selecting *Refine* from the context menu.
-Once an element is refined.
-Deleting a refined element will only delete the refinement.
+Appropriate elements can be refined by double-clicking on the element and select the *AADL* tab of the *Properties* view.
+Use the *Refined* section to refine the element.

 ### Instantiating
 When viewing a package diagram, component implementations can be instantiated by right-clicking on them and selecting *Instantiate* from the context menu.
 The instance model will be created in that projects *instances* folder in the AADL Navigator.